sebboswift/campaign_analysis/README.md

 ## 🧑‍💻 Local development (optional)

 ### 1. Dependencies via Poetry
+**Make sure to install Poetry and the dependencies before proceeding with either this setup or the tests.**

-Poetry is the lovely we manage our dependencies with.
+Poetry is the lovely way we manage our dependencies with.
 You can install [Poetry](https://python-poetry.org/) via [pip](https://pypi.org/project/pip/):

 ```bash